pascalduez/SassyIcons/README.md

 * Try to further improve output CSS
 * More control over print position in the stylesheet ?
 * Abstract and move away from compass sprites ?
+* Move away from Modernizr classes ?
+Or make it an option.

 ## Development